voucherifyio/commerce-tools-integration/README.md

 ## Changelog
 - 2024-06-18 `v6.0.7`
+  - updated tests
+  - dropped `COMMERCE_TOOLS_COUPONS_LIMIT` config - now this config will be taken directly from V% account setting.
+  - skipped vouchers will be treated as invalid, so you will see error message (the reason voucher was skipped)
+  - fix ordering of `couponCodes/customField` - now first will be `applied coupons/promotions`, second `invalid` and 3rd `available promotions`, keep it in mind that the order of those promotions is crucial because it determines validating order.
   - code refactoring (lowering cognitive complexity)
   - fixed package vulnerabilities
   - coupon tax category is not being configured in Direct Discount mode. `[APPLY_CART_DISCOUNT_AS_CT_DIRECT_DISCOUNT=true]`